nandansn/js-test-projects/contents/js-basics.md

 ### Array Iterators

-- there are powerful array methods to iterate over array, no for loop required.
+- there are powerful array methods to iterate over array,  'for' loop is not required.
-- accept call back function as an argument, calls callback against each item in a array. reference item in the call back parameter.
+- accept callback function as an argument, calls callback against each item in a array. reference item in the call back parameter.